 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

 Funding opportunities may be available, please check our funding calculator for details.

-- If you want to study a subject of truly global importance;
+- study a subject of truly global importance

-- If you wish to develop a critical appreciation of financial theory, practice and environment;
+- develop a critical appreciation of financial theory, practice and environment

 Self-Motivation and discipline

-The MBA programme is designed to give you a range of transferable skills that you can apply in a variety of employment contexts.
+The Professional Masters programme is designed to give you a range of transferable skills that you can apply in a variety of business contexts.
 Upon graduation, you will have proven your abilities in structuring and communicating ideas efficiently, writing for and speaking to a range of audiences, evaluating and organising information, working effectively with others and working within time frames and to specific deadlines and, delivering high impact and practical business strategies to improve your business.

 International Strategy and Operations

 This module examines international strategy and operations management, including the international supply chain, an increasingly important aspect of business opportunities worldwide.
 The module examines techniques required for the design, operation and control of business processes and consulting, including methods for reducing supply chain risk.
-The module emphasizes the importance of customer/ supplier relationships, as well as the risks associated with supply chain management.
+The module emphasises the importance of customer/ supplier relationships, as well as the risks associated with supply chain management

 This module examines the identification, entry into, and development of international/global markets.
 The module provides a thorough understanding of the theories, concepts and techniques of global and international marketing, including motives for international expansion, market selection and entry, management of communications and customer relations in international markets, and international branding.